cryptobuks1/MIOTPVerification/README.md

 # OTPViewMaster

-A custom verification code view with inbuild validations, which can be used for OTP(One time password), verification codes.
+A custom verification code view with inbuild validations & Auto fill OTP on keyboard, which can be used for OTP(One time password), verification codes.

 ![video](/Media/OTPView.gif)